codepraycode/codepraycode/README.md

 <h2>About me</h2>
 <p>
 I'm a software developer with 3+ years experience in analysis, design, development, testing and implementing applications, with solid programming experience.
-Proven ability to leverage full-stack experience in designing user-centered applications, and quick to master new tools/technologies.
+Proven ability to leverge full-stack experience in designing user-centered applications, and quick to master new tools/technologies.
 Currently seeking solid work experience through internship, part time or full-time jobs.
 </p>

 <br/>